Raja244/AirWatch/README.md

 ## Readme File 🔗
 Check the README.md file for a quick guide, setup instructions, and emojis that guide you through a smooth experience! 🚀

-## References 📖
-Refer to the project's detailed report for a comprehensive list of references and sources.

 **Conclusion:**
 Our project strives to create an impactful solution, contributing to a healthier, sustainable world.
 With continuous improvements and advancements, we aim to empower individuals and communities to combat air pollution effectively. 🌱🌍